 Playing the actual stock market is a magnanimous task and, quite frankly, isn’t really for kids.
 But hey, since the Fire Nation is currently attacking the world at large, it’s a great time to understand microeconomics and how investing works… but on a much, much smaller scale.
 After all, how else are you going to pay off Tom Nook’s multiple home loans in Animal Crossing if not by gaming the system?

-What is the Stalk Market in Animal Crossing: New Horizons?
+What is the Stalk Market in Animal Crossing: New Horizon?

 Once your island reaches a place where your Resident Services is no longer operating out of a tent and is, in fact, in a proper building, in addition to Nook’s Cranny moving into a building of its own, the stalk market will open up.
 Every Sunday morning, from 5am and 12pm, Daisy Mae (sounds like Fanny Mae, for those of us who remember that nonsense) will visit your island and sell turnips for anywhere between 90 and 110 bells.